-Many of our yoga students are overwhelmed by emotional flow.
+Many of our yoga students are overwhelmed and regulating emotional flow seems like a fantasy.
 If you listen to the news, people make decisions based on their mental and emotional mindset.
 These days, a hospital or tax bill could put a person’s health at risk.
 How each person reacts to losing his or her house, job or spouse is different.
 After finishing your yoga certification course, you begin to realize how much pressure, stress, and angst your students are going through.

 Yoga does amazing things for the mind and the body when you practice on a regular basis.
 The regular stretches will make you feel taller, leaner and more agile.
 People who suffer from chronic pain in the back, neck or another area find that it greatly diminishes or completely disappears.
 You’ll also find that the daily stresses of life that tend to build up and cause anxiety; headaches or general ill feelings will also diminish.

 When it comes to emotions, yoga training can be a helpful tool to help regulate and sustain positive emotions.
 Regular meditation sessions will teach you to let go of negativity and pain in your life.
 The more you practice letting go of the negative, the easier it becomes to allow more positive energy into your life on a regular basis.
 The poses help you learn to concentrate and feel what you are feeling in the moment.
 They allow you to accept each emotion as it comes, acknowledge it and release it.